honeycombio/terraform-provider-honeycombio/README.md

 ## Using the provider

-_I'm trying to add this provider to the Terraform Registry, but for now you have to download and install the provider manually._
+This provider is published on the [Terraform Registry](https://registry.terraform.io/providers/kvrhdn/honeycombio/latest)!
+You can try that out if you're using Terraform v0.13.
+If not, you'll have to install the provider manually.

 ### Building the provider